 You should plan on sticking to a liquid or soft-food diet for the first 24 to 48 hours after getting your tooth removed.
 Your mouth may feel a bit tender from surgery, so eating soft foods will help ease you into the recovery process.
 Applesauce, yogurt, mashed potatoes, cool soup, and scrambled eggs are all great options.
 Stay away from hard, crunchy, and chewy foods like nuts, chips, or popcorn for the first week after an extraction.
 In addition, avoid drinking through a straw, since doing so can dislodge the protective blood clot that will form over the extraction site.

 If your tooth cannot be saved by a root canal and must be removed, you should consider replacing your missing tooth with a bridge, partial denture, or dental implant.
 Many people choose to replace their missing teeth for aesthetic reasons.
 However, there are also a number of oral health benefits to getting a dental prosthesis.
 For instance, having a full set of teeth makes it easier to eat a balanced, healthy diet.
 In addition, replacing missing teeth can prevent remaining healthy teeth from shifting, which can lead to bite problems.
 Of course, having a full smile can also contribute to higher self-esteem and confidence.

 While every plan is different, dental insurance usually covers up to 80% of the cost of extractions.
 Before moving ahead with removing one or more of your teeth, be sure to confirm your coverage with your insurance provider.
 Need help understanding your plan?
 Our expert team will be happy to assist you!
-We accept all PPO insurance plans and will even file insurance paperwork on your behalf to make sure you get the most out of your benefits.
+We are proud to welcome dental insurance and will even file insurance paperwork on your behalf to make sure you get the most out of your benefits.